Friday, 30 January 2009

 - the age of the kids (Joanna is old enough to entertain herself and be left to do her own thing for long enough)

-- the oven here works properly (as opposed to Lowanna St which burnt the bottom of everything before there was any hint of colour on top)
+- the oven here works properly (as opposed to Lowanna St which burnt the bottom of everything before there was any hint of

 - the current season means there is lots of fresh berries about which are nice to put in baking